How to use Data Driven Settings to Control Power BI Reports

-Having notes for end users can help in your data visualization solutions’ adoption and usage.
-You can put these on a report, however having these as data-driven allows you to maintain without having to edit and republish the report.
+Having notes for end users can help your data visualization solutions’ adoption and usage.
+You can put these on a report; however, having these as data-driven allows you to maintain them without editing and republishing the report.

 When was the data source Refreshed?

-Being able to have a timestamp in your dataset shows the last time that the source data was refreshed.
+Having a timestamp in your dataset shows the last time the source data was refreshed.
 Power BI data store will refresh to that data source, but that time is when Power BI was refreshed to the source.
 The Report will refresh to the Power BI data store, but that is not the data refresh, but the visualization’s refresh date and time.
-Having a data source refresh timestamp in the source allows you to provide further context into the numbers being presented whereas the other timestamps can be misleading.
+Having a data source refresh timestamp in the source allows you to provide further context into the numbers being presented, whereas the other timestamps can be misleading.

 Current Month & Time Drivers

-Various solutions and reports require the tracking of the current month or other default time-based information.
-Having the ability to always show the current month, not based on the current day or month, allows timing differences between the actual current day, and when your reporting periods close.
+Various solutions and reports require tracking the current month or other default time-based information.
+Having the ability to always show the current month, not based on the current day or month, allows timing differences between the actual current day and when your reporting periods close.

 We have a data model that has a Calendar or Time dimension.
-The key is to have the Commentary table joined to the Calendar (Time) dimension at the same level that you want to have the information displayed.
-You can have a Time dimension at a daily granularity, have another column that has at a Year/Month level, and use this to join the tables.
+The key is to have the Commentary table joined to the Calendar (Time) dimension at the same level you want to display the information.
+You can have a Time dimension at daily granularity, have another column that has a Year/Month level, and use this to join the tables.

 There are 3 tables involved in the solution, Time which is the Calendar table.
 The granularity is by day, but we will use the Month to drive the commentary housed in the Commentary table.
 The Global Variables table contains the key values used in the solution.
 Setting values in this table can control settings in all data visualizations and reporting solutions using this data.
-You can use these values not just the current Power BI workbook, but ETL, Excel reports or other tools can leverage this solution.
+You can use these values not just in the current Power BI workbook but ETL, Excel reports, or other tools that can leverage this solution.